yegor256/blog/_posts/2019/dec/2019-12-24-altruism-kills.md

-On the other hand, if every programmer acts egoistically and demands the project to pay them more than they deserve, the business will feel the problem very soon --- simply by running out of money.
+On the other hand, if every programmer acts egoistically and demands the project to pay them more than they deserve, the business will feel the problem very soon---simply by running out of money.
 Egoistic programmers reveal the defect in the motivational system and make it necessary for the business to fix it somehow.
 Either by introducing measurable KPIs, or by making requirements more strict and demanding, or maybe by checking